-Measures of central tendency specify where the data are centered.
+Measures of central tendency specify where data are centered.
 They attempt to use a typical value to represent all the observations in the data set.
-Population Mean The average for a finite population.
-It is unique; that is, a given population has only one mean.
+Population Mean The population mean is the average for a finite population.
+It is unique; a given population has only one mean.

-Sample Mean The average for a sample.
-It is a statistic and used to estimate the population mean.
+Sample Mean The sample mean is the average for a sample.
+It is a statistic and is used to estimate the population mean.

-It is the most widely used measure of central tendency.
-When the word "mean" is used without a modifier, it can be assumed that it refers to the arithmetic mean.
-The mean is the sum of all the scores divided by the number of scores.
-It is used to measure prospective (expected future) performance (return) of an investment over a number of periods.
+This is the most widely used measure of central tendency.
+When the word "mean" is used without a modifier, it can be assumed to refer to the arithmetic mean.
+The mean is the sum of all scores divided by the number of scores.
+It is used to measure the prospective (expected future) performance (return) of an investment over a number of periods.

 The arithmetic mean has the following disadvantages:

 It is typically used when calculating returns over multiple periods.
 It is a better measure of the compound growth rate of an investment.
 When returns are variable by period, the geometric mean will always be less than the arithmetic mean.
-The more disperse the rates of returns, the greater the difference between the two.
-It is not so highly influenced by extreme values as is the arithmetic mean.
-Weighted Mean It is computed by weighting each observed value according to its importance.
+The more dispersed the rates of returns, the greater the difference between the two.
+This measurement is not as highly influenced by extreme values as the arithmetic mean.
+Weighted Mean The weighted mean is computed by weighting each observed value according to its importance.
 In contrast, the arithmetic mean assigns equal weight to each value.
-Notice that the return of a portfolio is the weighted mean of the returns of the individual assets in the portfolio.
+Notice that the return of a portfolio is the weighted mean of the returns of individual assets in the portfolio.
 The assets are weighted on their market values relative to the market value of the portfolio.
 When we take a weighted average of forward-looking data, the weighted mean is called expected value.
 Example A year ago, a certain share had a price of $6.
 Six months ago, the same share had a price of $6.20.
 The share is now trading at $7.50.
-Because the recent price is the most reliable, we decide to attach more relevance to this value.
-So, suppose we decide to "weight" the prices in the ratio 1:2:4, so that the current share price is twice as important as the price six months back, which in turn is twice as important as the price last year.
+Because the most recent price is the most reliable, we decide to attach more relevance to this value.
+So, suppose we decide to "weight" the prices in the ratio 1:2:4, so that the current share price is twice as important as the price from six months ago, which in turn is twice as important as the price from last year.
 The weighted mean would then be: (1 x 6 + 2 x 6.2 + 4 x 7.5) / (1 + 2 + 4) = $6.91.
-If we just calculated the mean without weights, we'd get: (6 + 6.2 + 7.5) / 3 = $6.57.
-So the fact that we've given more importance to the most recent (higher) share price inflates the weighted mean relative to the un-weighted mean.
+If we calculated the mean without weights, we'd get: (6 + 6.2 + 7.5) / 3 = $6.57.
+The fact that we've given more importance to the most recent (higher) share price inflates the weighted mean relative to the un-weighted mean.
 Median In English, the word "mediate" means to go between or to stand in the middle of two groups, in order to act as a referee, so to speak.
 The median does the same thing; it is the value that stands in the middle of the data set, and divides it into two equal halves, with an equal number of data values in each half.
-To determine the median, arrange the data from the highest to the lowest (or lowest to highest) and find the middle observation.
+To determine the median, arrange the data from highest to lowest (or lowest to highest) and find the middle observation.
 If there are an odd number of observations in the data set, the median is the middle observation (n + 1)/2 of the data set.
-If the number of observations is even, there is no single middle observation (there are two actually).
+If the number of observations is even, there is no single middle observation (there are two, actually).
 To find the median, take the arithmetic mean of the two middle observations.
-Unlike the mean, the median is less sensitive to extreme scores than the mean.
+The median is less sensitive to extreme scores than the mean.
 This makes it a better measure than the mean for highly skewed distributions.
-The median income is usually more informative than the mean income, for example.
-The sum of the absolute deviations of each number from the median is lower than is the sum of absolute deviations from any other number.
+Looking at median income is usually more informative than looking at mean income, for example.
+The sum of the absolute deviations of each number from the median is lower than the sum of absolute deviations from any other number.
 Note that whenever you calculate a median, it is imperative that you place the data in order first.
-It does not matter whether you order the data from smallest to biggest or from biggest to smallest, but it does matter that you do order the data.
+It does not matter whether you order the data from smallest to largest or from largest to smallest, but it does matter that you order the data.
 Mode Mode means fashion.
-So the mode is the "most fashionable" number in the data set: it is the most frequently occurring score in a distribution and is used as a measure of central tendency.
+The mode is the "most fashionable" number in a data set; it is the most frequently occurring score in a distribution and is used as a measure of central tendency.
 A set of data can have more than one mode, or even no mode.
 When all values are different, the data set has no mode.
 When a distribution has one value that appears most frequently, it is said to be unimodal.
 A data set that has two modes is said to be bimodal.
 The advantage of the mode as a measure of central tendency is that its meaning is obvious.
 Like the median, the mode is not affected by extreme values.
 Further, it is the only measure of central tendency that can be used with nominal data.
-The mode is greatly subject to sample fluctuations and, therefore, is not recommended to be used as the only measure of central tendency.
+The mode is greatly subject to sample fluctuations and, therefore, is not recommended for use as the only measure of central tendency.
 A further disadvantage of the mode is that many distributions have more than one mode.
-These distributions are called "multimodal".
+These distributions are called "multimodal."
 Harmonic Mean The harmonic mean of n numbers xi (where i = 1, 2, ..., n) is:

 |MURF: how do you do a geometric mean with a negative number??
 5, -3, 6|